reanahub/reana-client/docs/userguide.rst

 .. code-block:: console

-   $ reana-client upload file1 file2 directory1
+   $ reana-client upload mydata.csv mycode.C mytmp
-   File file1 was successfully uploaded.
+   File mydata.csv was successfully uploaded.
-   File file2 was successfully uploaded.
+   File mycode.C was successfully uploaded.
-   File directory1/file3 was successfully uploaded.
+   File mytmp/myfiltereddata.csv was successfully uploaded.

 If you want to upload all input files defined in the reana.yaml of the analysis, you can just run: